Are your woven 'edges' drawing in? I can help!

-Maintaining consistent weft tension with the use of bubbling, as illustrated in the image below, is one of the most important aspects of tapestry weaving, lest your warps become too close together or too far apart.
-One of the most common issues for a beginner tapestry weaver is encountering these issues, and the scariest scenario is when your warps get so close together that you can no longer create weft-faced cloth while weaving.
-This means your warps are showing through your weft!
+Maintaining good, consistent weft tension with the use of bubbling is one of the most important aspects of tapestry weaving, lest your warps become too close together causing your selvedges (your weaving's edges) to draw in.
+One of the most common issue for a beginner tapestry weaver is encountering this issue, and the scariest scenario is when your warps get so close together that you can no longer create weft-faced cloth while weaving.
+This means your selvages are narrowing AND your warps are showing through your weft (a nightmare!)
 The technical name for these bits of warp showing through is ‘lice’.
 But, if I’m honest I rarely use that term because it grosses me out.

 So, let's talk technique.
-When weaving tapestry one should always create bubbles with the weft once it is inserted between the warps.
-If you do not bubble your weft enough your warps will become closer and closer together, getting worse with each offense.
+When weaving tapestry you should always create bubbles with your weft once it is inserted between the warps.
+If you do not bubble your weft, your warps will become closer and closer together, getting worse with each offense, narrowing your selvedges more each time.
 Conversely, if you bubble too much your warps will become further apart.
-In both cases, these issues are usually isolated to one area of your weaving.
-Interestingly, wherever the issue occurs it is changing the shape of your tapestry.
-So, to maintain the appearance of straight and square selvages, you want to stay on top of your weft tension, and find and stick to a happy medium with your bubbling practices.